Welcome to Nelnet

 Things to Do

-- Once you have an account, log in to verify that the contact information we have on file for you is correct.
+- Once you have an account, log in, select your name from the menu, and choose Contact Information to verify that the information we have on file for you is correct.

 - If you were in repayment and used Auto Pay to make automatic payments at Great Lakes, your bank account information transferred to us.
 Because it’s been a while since payments were due, check to make sure your information is current by logging in, selecting the Payments menu, and choosing Auto Debit.
 (See Q&A Will my automatic payment information be transferred to Nelnet?)

-- If you were in school, in your grace period, or in a deferment or forbearance, including the COVID-19 forbearance, and were making automatic payments through Auto Pay with Great Lakes, those payments stopped on your transfer date.
-If you want to make a payment, choose Make a Payment on Nelnet.com.
+- If you were in school, in your grace period, or in a deferment or forbearance, including the COVID-19 forbearance, and were still choosing to make automatic payments through Auto Pay with Great Lakes, those payments stopped on your transfer date.
+If you want to make a payment, choose Make a Payment on the Payments card once you’ve logged in to Nelnet.com.

 - If you use bill pay, contact your financial institution to arrange for them to pay Nelnet now instead of Great Lakes.
 (See Q&A Will my bill pay service information transfer to Nelnet?)